 Suggestion: Offer or provide this service.

-The USPSTF did not recommend other screening methods like chest x-ray or sputum cytology.
-Previously the task force had either voted against lung cancer screening (in 1996) or declined to recommend either way, citing lack of evidence (2004).
+The USPSTF did not recommend other screening methods like a chest X-ray or sputum cytology.
+Previously the task force had either voted against lung cancer screening (in 1996) or declined to recommend either way, citing a lack of evidence (2004).

 Other advisory groups endorse lung cancer screening CT

-The USPSTF’s recommendations follow those of the American Lung Association, American Cancer Society, and the American College of Chest Physicians and American Thoracic Society, all of whom have recommended lung cancer screening CT for people meeting the National Lung Screening Trial (NLST) entry criteria (but with varying degrees of strength).
+The USPSTF’s recommendations follow those of the American Lung Association, American Cancer Society, the American College of Chest Physicians, and American Thoracic Society, all of whom have recommended lung cancer screening CT for people meeting the National Lung Screening Trial (NLST) entry criteria (but with varying degrees of strength).